$G_2$-instantons over twisted connected sums: an example: The twisted connected sum

-see \cite{Corti2012a}*{Proposition 3.15}.
-Moishezon \cite{Moishezon1967} showed that for a very general\footnote{ Here very general means that the set of $\Sigma \in |-K_W|$ not satisfying the asserted condition is a countable union of complex analytic submanifolds of positive codimension in $\P H^0(-K_W)$.} $\Sigma \in |-K_W|$ we have $\Pic(\Sigma) = \Pic(W)$.
-Moreover, according to Kovalev \cite{Kovalev2009}*{Proposition 2.14} we can assume that $f\co Z \to \P^1$ is a \emph{rational double point (RDP) $K3$ fibration}, by which we mean that it has at only finitely many singular fibres and the singular fibres have only RDP singularities.
+\citet[Theorem 7.5]{Moishezon1967} showed that if $-K_W$ is very ample for a very general\footnote{ Here \defined{very general} means that the set of $\Sigma \in |-K_W|$ not satisfying the asserted condition is a countable union of complex analytic submanifolds of positive codimension in $\P H^0(-K_W)$.} $\Sigma \in |-K_W|$ we have $\Pic(\Sigma) = \Pic(W)$.
+Moreover, according to \citet[Proposition 2.14]{Kovalev2009} (see also, \citet[Corollary 2.10]{Voisin2007}) we can assume that $f\co Z \to \P^1$ is a \defined{rational double point (RDP) $K3$ fibration}, by which we mean that it has at only finitely many singular fibres and the singular fibres have only RDP singularities.
 (In fact, Kovalev asserts that generically the singular fibres have only ordinary double points.)